 - Where can I get more information?

-What should I discuss with my health care provider before taking methylergonovine (Methergine)?
+What should I discuss with my health care provider before using methylergonovine (Methergine)?

 - high blood pressure;